HyperHuman: Hyper-Realistic Human Generation with Latent Structural Diffusion: HumanVerse Dataset

 \textbf{Dataset Preprocessing.} We curate from two principled datasets: LAION-2B-en~\citep{schuhmann2022laion} and COYO-700M~\citep{kakaobrain2022coyo-700m}.
 To isolate human images, we employ YOLOS~\citep{DBLP:journals/corr/abs-2106-00666} for human detection.
 Specifically, only those images containing $1$ to $3$ human bounding boxes are retained, where people should be visible with an area ratio exceeding $15\%$.
 We further rule out samples of poor aesthetics ($ < 4.5$) or low resolution ($ < 200 \times 200$).
 This yields a high-quality subset by eliminating blurry and over-small humans.
 Unlike existing models that mostly train on full-body humans of simple context~\citep{zhang2023adding}, our dataset encompasses a wider spectrum, including various backgrounds and partial human regions such as clothing and limbs.

-\textbf{2D Human Poses.} 2D human poses (skeleton of joint keypoints), which serve as one of the most flexible and easiest obtainable coarse-level condition signals, are widely used in controllable human generation studies~\citep{ju2023humansd}.
+\textbf{2D Human Poses.} 2D human poses (skeleton of joints), which serve as one of the most flexible and easiest obtainable coarse-level condition signals, are widely used in controllable human generation studies~\citep{ju2023humansd,zhu2023taming,yu2023monohuman,liu2023humangaussian,liu2022audio,liu2022learning,liu2022semantic}.
 To achieve accurate keypoint annotations, we resort to MMPose~\citep{contributors2020openmmlab} as inference interface and choose ViTPose-H~\citep{xu2022vitpose} as backbone that performs best over several pose estimation benchmarks.
-In particular, the per-instance bounding box, keypoint coordinates and confidence are labeled, including whole-body skeleton ($133$ keypoints), body skeleton ($17$ keypoints), hand ($21$ keypoints), and facial landmarks ($68$ keypoints).
+In particular, the per-instance bounding box, keypoint coordinates and confidence are labeled, including whole-body skeleton, body skeleton, hand, and facial landmarks.

 \textbf{Depth and Surface-Normal Maps} are fine-grained structures that reflect the spatial geometry of images~\citep{wu2022object}, which are commonly used in conditional generation~\citep{mou2023t2i}.
 We apply Omnidata~\citep{eftekhar2021omnidata} for monocular depth and normal.
 The MiDaS~\citep{Ranftl2022} is further annotated following recent depth-to-image pipelines~\citep{Rombach_2022_CVPR}.